Social Media & Influencer Marketing

 This is the can’t-skip first step before planning any launch on Product Hunt, especially if you’re a rookie poster.
 Taking the time to research and find how other companies and individuals marketed their work, right down to the taglines, is an essential starting point.
 Notice those catchphrases, but don’t forget how they created their landing pages.
 Every element should be considered before taking the leap, as just flinging yourself out there is going to end in disaster.
 Be smart.

-When my company attempted to launch on Product Hunt we were about 4-years old and established.
-We tried our best to educate users that our DIY mobile app builder was a great service but the novelty of it not being something entirely new lead to us not having a successful launch.
-So, the key point here, is make sure that you’re launching something new and not something that has already been placed on Product Hunt before that did not have great results.
+When my company attempted to launch on Product Hunt, we were about 4 years old and established.
+We tried our best to educate users that our DIY mobile app builder was an excellent service, but the novelty of it not being entirely new led to our unsuccessful launch.
+The key point here is to ensure that you’re launching something new, not something that has already been featured on Product Hunt before, which typically does not yield great results.

 Find Your Influencers

-Another path to success on the website is finding influencers – people who can get out interest in a new startup that was just posted on the site.
-It’s standard for those connected with a company pushing a startup to shoot emails to their employees getting them excited with the aim of upvoting a new product.
+Another path to success on the website is finding influencers – people who can generate interest in a new startup that has just been posted on the site.
+It’s standard for those connected with a company launching a startup to send emails to their employees, getting them excited, with the aim of encouraging upvotes for a new product.
 For individuals, it’s completely fine to do the same with family members and friends.
 (Even if your aunt hasn’t mastered email.
 Every vote counts, remember.)

 There are limits, however.
-Product Hunt doesn’t allow companies to simply buy a spot on the site’s home page.
-Doesn’t matter how awesome the track record, they still must earn a high ranking through upvotes like everyone else.
+Product Hunt doesn’t allow companies to buy a spot on the site’s home page.
+Doesn’t matter how awesome the track record is; they still must earn a high ranking through upvotes like everyone else.

 Keep Speed in Mind When Creating Something for The Site